Unorthodox (podcast): Background

 The podcast is recorded in front of a live audience in New York City.
 The podcast received a grant from the Jim Joseph Foundation.
-On November 5, 2018 the podcast recorded a live episode at the Mandel Jewish Community Center in Beachwood, Ohio as part of the Cleveland Jewish Book Festival.
+On November 5, 2018, the podcast recorded a live episode at the Mandel Jewish Community Center in Beachwood, Ohio as part of the Cleveland Jewish Book Festival.
 The live show featured a guest appearance from David Gilbert, the CEO and president of Destination Cleveland and Greater Cleveland Sports Commission.
 Oppenheimer did an interview with New Voices.

 In 2020, Unorthodox marked its 250th episode.

+On June 27, 2024, the podcast went on hiatus.
+On October 2, 2024, Leibovitz announced that Unorthodox was ending, and would be replaced as Tablet's main podcast by Rootless.